 - Have your products/services changed?

 - Are you implementing contactless payment options?
-If so, how can customers made aware of the changes
+If so, how can customers be made aware of the changes?

 - For customers that are still practicing social distancing, make those procedures clearly presented.